-The American Express Business Green Rewards card and the Business Gold Rewards card are both good options, but they provide rewards in very different ways.
-The two aspects to compare are the rewards and the fees, because the benefits for these cards are the same, including the business-oriented features from Amex OPEN.
+The American Express Business Green Rewards Card and the Business Gold Card are both good options, but they provide rewards in very different ways.
+The three aspects to compare are the rewards, benefits, and fees.

 If you’re looking for a card primarily to improve your credit history, the Green Rewards is obviously the cheaper card to get the job done.
 If not, you’ll need to base your decision on the rewards they offer.
 Do you only need the card for travel spending?
-If so, the Green Rewards will be the less expensive choice, especially when you consider the employee cards.
+Or does your business spend money in the Gold Card’s categories each month?

-If you need a card for a variety of different purchases, and you’ll end up spending in at least a few of the categories, the Gold Rewards card will serve you better.
-The ability to choose the category you want to earn 3X points in is pretty unique, and that still leaves quite a few categories to earn 2X points in.
-Just make sure that you’ll use it enough and earn enough points to make the annual fee worth it, along with the fees for any employee cards.
+If you need a card for a variety of different purchases, and you’ll end up spending in at least a few of the categories, the Gold Card will serve you better.
+The ability to earn points in the categories you spend the most in is pretty unique.
+Just make sure that you’ll use it enough and earn enough points to make the annual fee worth it.

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
 It is not the bank advertisers' responsibility to ensure all posts and/or questions are answered.